 Here’s how it works: Book Wings commissions writers to produce new works on a common theme, translates these works, and then uses high-definition videoconferencing technologies and projectors to digitally connect sister stages at theatres thousands of miles apart, creating a single collaborative bilingual performance, open to the public and accessible to viewers around the globe via a live stream.

-In 2012, a historic partnership between the International Writing Program and the Moscow Art Theatre (the home stage of Stanislavsky and Chekhov), in collaboration with the University of Iowa's Department of Theatre Arts, the Virtual Writing University, Information Technology Services, and UITV, brought us the first installment of Book Wings, which featured poetry.
-For 2013, Book Wings has expanded the initiative to include both Russia and China, commissioning a series of 10-minute plays for performances that will take place in March 2013.
-In 2014, Book Wings will focus on fiction from writers in the U.S. and Iraq.
-At the end of the project, all commissioned works will be published as an e-book.
+In 2012, a historic partnership between the International Writing Program and the Moscow Art Theatre (the home stage of Stanislavsky and Chekhov), in collaboration with the University of Iowa's Department of Theatre Arts, the Virtual Writing University, Information Technology Services, and UITV, brought us the first installment of Book Wings.
+Book Wings expanded the initiative to include Russia and China in 2013 and Iraq and Russia in 2014.
+In 2015, Book Wings featured a collaboration with South Africa.

-This website includes details about the performances and about accessing the live stream, instructions on how to partner with IWP to host a viewing party, as well as a growing archive of information about the Book Wings initiative: videos of past performances, editorial content, biographies of participants, information about the collaboration process and the new media technologies employed, along with many other resources.
+This website includes a growing archive of information about the Book Wings initiative: videos of past performances, editorial content, biographies of participants, information about the collaboration process and the new media technologies employed, along with many other resources.

 Questions?
-Please contact Book Wings Program Coordinator: Ashley Davidson at email@example.com
+Please contact Book Wings Program Coordinator at email@example.com